secretgraph/secretgraph/README.md

 -   push: create subcontents via push
 -   view: view contents and or clusters (depending on scope)
 -   auth: one-time view with intent to signal auth event

+## Global group properties:

+-   default: on cluster creation these groups are added by default except if groups are explicit specified
+-   register_global_name: can register a global cluster name
+-   manage_featured: can feature or unfeature clusters (only global clusters can be featured)
+-   manage_hidden: can see hidden contents
+-   manage_groups: can manage global groups of clusters
+-   manage_deletion: can delete every content or cluster
+-   manage_update: can update every content or cluster (but has still no access to data if encrypted)
+-   auto_hide_local: clusters with a group with this property have their public contents auto hidden if they are not a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)
+-   auto_hide_local_update: clusters with a group with this property have their public contents auto hidden after an update if they are not a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)
+-   auto_hide_global: clusters with a group with this property have their public contents auto hidden if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)
+-   auto_hide_global_update: clusters with a group with this property have their public contents auto hidden after an update if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)

 ## Shortcut creation of keys